haugene/docker-transmission-openvpn/docs/nordvpn-script.md

 ## NORDVPN API

+UPDATE: 23/02/2020 - NordVPN have updated their API again, breaking much of the below.
+Currently the only way to get this part of things working again is to directly set your OPENVPN_CONFIG variable with the exact NordVPN config you wish to use (e.g. OPENVPN_CONFIG=nl127.nordvpn.com.udp1194.ovpn).
+This should hopefully be fixed once the niceties of https://nordvpn.com/api/server can be unravelled.

 The update script is based on the  NordVpn API.
 The API sends back the best recommended config file based on the filters given.

 Available ENV variables in the container to define via the NORDNVPN API the file to use are: